JustLolo/upload_service/README.md

 # What is this?
 This is a simple web application that allows you to upload multiple files in a concurrent way to an express server.
+I did not impose any size constraints on the uploads.
+However, if a large set of files is uploaded, the server may crash due to memory overload.
+This is because I implemented this such as the backend keeps all the files in memory before saving them to disk.

 # How to make this run
 ## Install